NetDocuments users are able to create or save a new version in a number of ways, as outlined below.

 There are multiple ways to save a document as a new version.
 The option is available from within Word when using the Office Integrations under Save As.
 It is also available under the Check-In List button at the top right.

-Or, from a List View page, the Check In as new version button on the Document Options menu will prompt you to create a new version and then immediately check in the previous version.
+Alternatively, from a List View page, in the Document Options menu, select Check In as New Version to create a new version or a subversion, and then immediately check in the previous version.